-This restaurant is so variable from season to season.
-We had several wonderful meals here in the summer sitting looking out over the golf course and the mountains behind, but our one outing here (for lunch) in the winter of 2015 was incredibly disappointing.
-At least with Bernard's return the service has changed considerably and for the better.
-Definitely worth a visit though.
+We had several wonderful meals here in the summer sitting looking out over the golf course and the mountains behind, with Bernard's return the service has changed considerably and for the better.
+Definitely worth a visit.

 The Three Michelin star chefs from La Bouitte, René and Maxime Meilleur, have opened a gourmet bistro.
 Located at the top of the Roc des 3 Marches, at 2700m altitude, the restaurant Le Bouche à l'Oreille recently underwent a complete transformation.
 Today the alpine design dining room seats 170 people and a large terrace on 2 levels seats a further 250 and offers superb 360 panoramic views.We have not eaten since 2014 but reports are that it is excellent.

 Traditional style restaurant with low ceilings and wooden beams to match.
 Traditional menu.
 We like Les Crêtes for its simple food and friendly service.
 Can be very busy.
 Now takes credit cards.

 Méribel has finally got a Michelin star restaurant but a little on the pricey side, let alone for a one star restaurant.
 Needless to say we have not eaten here!